salesforce/bazel-jdt-java-toolchain/README.md

 # jdt-java-toolchain
-A Java Toolchain for Bazel that uses JDT for compilation.
+A Java Toolchain for Bazel that uses ECJ (Eclipse Compiler for Java) for compilation.

+## Why ECJ?

+The Eclipse Compiler for Java is much (much, much) faster than javac.
+It's even faster than Bazel's Java header compiler, i.e. with this toolchain you can disable Turbine header compilation and still have a faster build time.
+Additionally, we included a few optimizations to further improve the compilation performance.
+For example, it's possible to disable transitive dependencies and only compile with directly declared dependencies.

 ## Usage